Session Use Cases

 To check your logs using the Management API, go to the Management API.

-If you have not already done so, get and set up your API token in the API explorer.
+If you have not already done so, get and get an API token.

 On the left, navigate to Logs > Search log events and then scroll down to Parameters.